 He transferred to California in 1940 and started working in advertising.
 But in 1954, he had his first major break.
 He designed the poster for the Carmen Jones film which was highly praised by the filmmakers.
 From then on, he became the designer of other films such as Vertigo in 1958 and Anatomy of Murder in 1959.
 His last film posters and title credits were Innocence (1993) and Casino (1995) which are both Martin Scorsese films.
 Bass’ sophisticated and unique minimal style has definitely made an entirely different role to films’ title credits.

 It is very interesting to know that Saul Bass’ logo creations have an average lifespan of 34 years.
-His designs that are not yet replaced up to this day by other famous logo designers are the Kose Cosmetics (1959), Warner Communications (1972), Girl Scouts (1978, with a 2010 variation redesigned by OCD Agency), and Geffen Records (1980).
+His designs that are not yet replaced up to this day by other world famous logo designers are the Kose Cosmetics (1959), Warner Communications (1972), Girl Scouts (1978, with a 2010 variation redesigned by OCD Agency), and Geffen Records (1980).

 Bass’ works changed the game indeed for graphic designs with his iconic but clean, thoughtful and minimal creations.
 Shreds of evidence to this are his AT&T and Kleenex logos.

 Being one of the partners of the highly respected design agency Pentagram, Bierut is unquestionably an accomplished designer.
 As a designer, design critique and educator, he started his career with Vignelli Associates and has been with Pentagram as a partner for 28 years.

 His works at Pentagram consist identity and branding for Benetton, the New York Jets, Walt Disney and designs for the magazine Billboard.
 These brands can already be overwhelming but they only comprise a small chunk of his huge portfolio.
 He published his Monograph – How To in 2015.
 He is also part of the Yale School of Art as a graphic design senior critic.